Anne, Lady Kerr: Biography

 As Lady Kerr, she forged a formidable reputation for snobbery: in private, Gough Whitlam called her 'Fancy Nancy'.
 He once corrected her French on a menu, which led Margaret Whitlam to later say, only half jokingly, that he had sealed his fate by it.
 After his dismissal, Whitlam also referred to her as "the Lady Macbeth of Yarralumla".
-She insisted on being addressed 'Your Excellency', and reinstated the requirement for women to curtsy to her, which Lady (Alison) Kerr had dispensed with.
-A memorandum by Sir Paul Hasluck, which recorded a conversation with the Queen's Private Secretary, Sir Martin Charteris, alleged the Palace's disillusionment with the couple, and belief that "the Kerrs, and especially Lady Kerr, were ‘very greedy’ ".She was privy to her husband's thoughts and anxieties as the 1975 constitutional crisis developed, but in his autobiography Matters for Judgement (1978) Sir John Kerr strongly denied she had either dissuaded him from warning the Prime Minister Gough Whitlam that he was going to dismiss him, or that she herself had a political axe to grind.
+She insisted on being addressed 'Your Excellency', and reinstated the requirement for women to curtsy to her, which the previous Lady Kerr had dispensed with.
+A memorandum by Sir Paul Hasluck, which recorded a conversation with the Queen's Private Secretary, Sir Martin Charteris, alleged the Palace's disillusionment with the couple, and belief that "the Kerrs, and especially Lady Kerr, were ‘very greedy’ ".

+She was privy to her husband's thoughts and anxieties as the 1975 constitutional crisis developed, but in his autobiography Matters for Judgement (1978) Sir John Kerr strongly denied she had either dissuaded him from warning the Prime Minister Gough Whitlam that he was going to dismiss him, or that she herself had a political axe to grind.
 However, Paul Kelly claims that she was shown the draft dismissal letter on the morning of 11 November, and that the sentence "It is for the people now to decide the issue, which the two leaders have failed to decide" was added at her suggestion.

 The Kerrs moved to England in 1977 after the widespread public criticism of his acceptance of the ambassadorship to UNESCO, a post he was forced to relinquish before taking it up.

-Her memoirs, Lanterns Over Pinchgut, describe her extensive international experience.
+Lanterns over Pinchgut: A Book of Memoirs was published in 1988, in which she describe her extensive international experience.

 Lady Kerr died in 1997 after a long battle with cancer.
 She was survived by her two children and four grandchildren and is buried beside her husband at Macquarie Park Cemetery and Crematorium.